 Our Litterless Lunchbox brochure has some tips to get you started.

 Food scraps and recyclable packaging can make up more than half of all waste generated at schools and early childhood centres.
 If you would like to set up a recycling system, or build a worm farm or compost bin, our Waste Minimisation Officer can support you.
+We also offer free waste checks for schools.
 Contact email@example.com.

 Waste Reduction Grants are available for schools and early childhood centres to help with the costs of worm farms, classroom recycling bins, or to support other projects that will reduce waste.

-Kāpiti Coast District Council also part-funds the Paper4Trees programme, which assists schools and early childhood centres with their paper recycling.
+Kāpiti Coast District Council also funds the Paper4Trees programme, which assists schools and early childhood centres with their paper recycling.

 If you would like to take a look behind the scenes at the Otaihanga Resource Recovery Centre or the Composting New Zealand composting operation, take your class for a tour!
 Tours are free but groups must organise their own transport.
 Contact firstname.lastname@example.org to book your tour.